acityinohio/blockcy-go-preso/README.md

 ## Presentation Notes

 My notes are included in the `notes.txt` file---you can follow using the slide headings.
-To check out the demo mentioned, consider installing my [Bitduck webapp.](https://github.com/acityinohio/bitduck) I might run a dedicated server one day, but it's currently in a pretty alpha state.
+To check out the demo mentioned, consider [installing my bitduck webapp.](https://github.com/acityinohio/bitduck) I might run a dedicated server one day, but it's currently in a pretty alpha state.
 Feedback on everything here always welcome!